Obsidian MCP

 Prerequisites

-• Obsidian REST API community plugin installed in your vault
+• Obsidian Local REST API community plugin installed and enabled (https://github.com/coddingtonbear/obsidian-local-rest-api)

 1